TeacherBCode/Profile/README.md

 Hey there!
 I'm a Frontend developer(React.js) from India!
 I'm always excited to dive into new technologies and keep up with the latest trends.
 Learning and growing is a huge passion of mine, and I'm constantly looking for ways to improve my skills.
 Let's build some awesome stuff together!

-- 🔭 I’m currently working on **an project with React, Tailwind and Typescript**
+- 🔭 I’m currently working on **a project with React, Tailwind and Typescript**

 - 🌱 I’m currently learning **Backend: Nodejs, PostgreSql and Firebase(Auth)**